StephenThomson/flask-docker/README.md

 * Add the deploy key to you GitHub repo with write access

+* Now when you build the master branch it should deploy to Heroku

 ### Useful commands

 * Log into the jenkins container `docker exec -it jenkins_workshop /bin/bash`